NightB1ade/7-Wonders-Scoring/README.md

 # 7-Wonders-Scoring

-## Version 4
+## Version 5

-* Simple app prototype
+* Simple app prototype with two games - 7 Wonders and King/Queendomino
-* First screen is player name entry - list of players names built and shown below
+* First screen is game chooser and player name/type entry - list of players names built and shown
-* Second screen is dynamic to number of players, and sets up score tracks based on config file
+* Second screen is dynamic to number of players, and sets up score tracks based on chosen game
-* Totals are now tracked dynamically
+* Totals are tracked dynamically

 ## Next steps
 Current brain dump - also see TODOs in code